 Traditional dating apps are mobile versions of “old-school” dating websites, replicating features that their web versions have.
 For example, OK Cupid, a well-known dating platform, now also has an app trying to compete on the app market.

 Niche dating apps target specific groups of people.
 For example, The League is a prototype dating app that is “elitist” and only allows selected people to register, favouring those with advanced degrees and career-oriented young professionals.
 The concept behind The League is the idea that people tend to date people from their own social circles.
 The app only allows doctors and lawyers – or any other “white collar” professional – to register as a primary selection process.
-Other niche dating apps market themselves as “women-friendly” (like The Grade and Antidate) and focus on shielding their female users from harassment by letting women make the first move or by getting rid of “creepy” dates who do not use their real personal details.
+Other niche dating apps market themselves as “women-friendly” (like The Grade) and focus on shielding their female users from harassment by letting women make the first move or by getting rid of “creepy” dates who do not use their real personal details.

 There are also numerous niche dating apps like Bristlr, a dating app advertised as “connecting those with beards to those who want to stroke beards.”
 In the world of dating apps everyone can find an app that is ideal for them!